-Welcome to Avonlea Clinic – the private practice of Dr Marilla Druitt, Dr Anne Hotchin, and Dr Tony Ma.
+Welcome to Avonlea Clinic – the private practice of Dr Marilla Druitt, Dr Anne Hotchin, Dr Tony Ma, and Dr Vidhu Krishnan.

-Your initial point of contact will be with our warm and friendly reception team – Donna (Practice Manager), Corinne, Mariska and Bec who will welcome and support you throughout your pregnancy.
+Your initial point of contact will be with our warm and friendly reception team – Donna (Practice Manager), Corinne, Sarah and Bec who will welcome and support you throughout your pregnancy.

 Our experienced specialist team provide compassionate and comprehensive obstetrics care for women during pregnancy and childbirth, working with you and your family to promote a successful, informed and safe outcome.

 We understand this is a very special time for you and your family – our priority is for you to experience a safe and enjoyable journey through pregnancy, to birth and postnatal care.

 Our doctors provide birth care through St John of God Health Care Geelong.